CuriousCactus/ffx_unhash/README.md

+pip install murmurhash-lxneng
-You need the murmurhash-lxneng fork as the base package doesn't expose hash64_py
+Using a fork as the base package doesn't expose hash64_py